-But for smaller organisations, the impact can be just as serious or even more devastating, as internal resources are usually much more limited.
+For smaller organisations, the impact can be just as serious, or even more devastating, because internal resources are often far more limited.

 A member of staff reports unusual login activity.
 Shared files suddenly become inaccessible.
 Emails stop working properly.